semagrow/kobe/README.md

 In the following, we show the steps for deploying an experiment on a simple benchmark that comprises three queries over a Semagrow federation of two Virtuoso endpoints.

-You can use the `kobectl` script found in the [bin](bin/) directory for cotrolling your experiments:
+You can use the `kobectl` script found in the [bin](bin/) directory for controlling your experiments:

 ```
 export PATH=`pwd`/bin:$PATH